cms-patatrack/patatrack-website/wiki/cuda2sycl_rules.md

 - Local memory: contiguous region of memory allocated per work group and visible to all of the work items in that work group.
 This memory is allocated and accessed using an accessor and cannot be accessed from the host.
 - Global memory: pool of memory visible by all of the work groups of the device.

 We note that the explicit allocation of memory through pointers doesn’t allow specifying whether it should be local or private and defaults to private.
-At this time, the only way to allocate local memory is through the use of an accessor.
+At this time, the only way to allocate local memory is through the use of an accessor (see dedicated section).

 > **_NOTE:_** Although the methods are really similar, shared memory has different meanings in CUDA and SYCL.
 SYCL shared memory creates a single pointer which can be accessed both by the host and the device and allows to avoid the explicit copying of data between the two on supported devices.
 Shared memory in CUDA instead, is "shared" between the threads of a block.